 J.J.
 Abrams is entering the DC Universe.
-The famed creator of Lost and director of Star Wars: The Force Awakens and The Rise of Skywalker will produce a new DC superhero television series for the upcoming WarnerMedia streaming service, HBO Max.
+The famed creator of Lost and director of Star Wars: The Force Awakens and The Rise of Skywalker will produce a new DC superhero television series for the new WarnerMedia streaming service, HBO Max.

 Here's everything we know so far about the untitled series based on the DC Comics series Justice League Dark.
 Bookmark this page and come back frequently as we'll update this post as we learn more information.